launchdarkly/integration-framework/docs/capabilities.md

 - `pathEncode` - URL path encodes the string version of the argument
 - `queryEncode` - URL query encodes the string version of the argument
 - `basicAuthHeaderValue` - transforms `username` and `password` arguments into the `Authorization` header value required for a basic auth (including the `Basic ` prefix).
+- `formatWithOffset` - adds an offset in seconds to a unix milliseconds timestamp and formats the timestamp using one of the supported formats detailed below.

+The following timestamp formats are supported:

+- `milliseconds` - unix milliseconds
+- `seconds` - unix seconds
+- `rfc3339` - [RFC3339 format](https://datatracker.ietf.org/doc/html/rfc3339), e.g., `2020-02-04T01:02:14Z`
+- `simple` - timestamp string formatted as `yyyy-mm-dd h:MM:ss`, e.g., `2020-02-04 01:03:59`

 To test your templates, you can run `npm run preview $INTEGRATION_NAME` or use the [Handlebars Sandbox](http://tryhandlebarsjs.com/).